RAW. RUGGED. REMARKABLE.

 Ship Inn Stanley

-This restored 1849 hotel at the base of The Nut features seven suites and a new two-bedroom apartment, all styled beautifully with linens, antiques, curios and luxe touches.
+This restored 1849 hotel at the base of The Nut features seven suites and two apartments, all styled beautifully with linens, antiques, curios and luxe touches.
 Each room at Ship Inn Stanley tells a story of shipwrecks, battles and salty maritime characters.
 There’s a gym and yoga studio in the old stables and a new guest lounge in the neighbouring Billiard Hall.

 Novo Luxury Apartment